Jerry Rice: Joe Montana and first two Super Bowls (1985–1989)

 In July 1985, Rice was one of 21 rookie players who had not yet signed a contract.
-Rice then signed a rookie contract for five years that paid him $377,000 per year.
+Rice signed a rookie contract for five years that paid him $377,000 per year.
 He wrote that during training camp, he was nicknamed "Fifi" because of his haircut, but he was praised by his teammates for his work ethic.
-It was with the 49ers where Rice switched from his college number, 88 (which was already taken by Freddie Solomon), to his now famous #80 (in honor of his idol, Steve Largent).
-Rice scored his first receiving touchdown against the Atlanta Falcons.
-Rice exploded for ten receptions for a then franchise-record 241 yards against the Los Angeles Rams in December, his first over 100 receiving yards, with San Francisco losing 20–27.
-After a seven reception, 111-yard performance in a 31–16 victory against the Dallas Cowboys, while scoring a rushing touchdown, CBS announcer Pat Summerall stated that "When this guy [Rice] is finished [retires], he'll be considered one of the greatest wide receivers to ever play this game."
+It was with the 49ers where Rice switched from his college number, 88 (which was already taken by teammate Freddie Solomon), to his now famous #80 (in honor of his idol, Steve Largent).
+Rice made his NFL debut in the 49ers' regular season opener against the Minnesota Vikings.
+He had four receptions for 67 yards in the 28–21 loss.
+Rice scored his first receiving touchdown against the Atlanta Falcons on a 25-yard reception from Joe Montana in Week 5.
+Rice had a breakout game with ten receptions for a then franchise-record 241 yards against the Los Angeles Rams in Week 13, his first over 100 receiving yards, with San Francisco losing 27–20.
+For his game against the Rams, Rice earned NFC Offensive Player of the Week.
+After a seven reception, 111-yard performance in a 31–16 victory in the regular season finale against the Dallas Cowboys, while scoring a rushing touchdown, CBS announcer Pat Summerall stated that "When this guy [Rice] is finished [retires], he'll be considered one of the greatest wide receivers to ever play this game."
 He recorded 49 catches, for 927 yards, and three receiving touchdowns, averaging 18.9 yards per catch in his rookie season, and started four out of sixteen possible games.
 United Press International (UPI) named Rice the NFC Offensive Rookie of the Year, and he was selected to the PFWA All-Rookie Team.
 Nevertheless, Rice struggled, dropping numerous passes that season.
 In a game against the Kansas City Chiefs, Rice dropped two wide-open passes and later fumbled on an 8-yard pass that was intended to boost Rice's confidence.
 Rice said that his poor play may have been impacted by his increased wealth and the distractions that came with it.
 The 49ers finished the regular season with a 10–6 record and made the postseason.
-During the Wild Card Round against the New York Giants, Rice had four receptions for 44 yards in the 3–17 loss.
+During the Wild Card Round against the New York Giants, Rice had four receptions for 44 yards in the 17–3 loss.

 During the 1986 off-season, Rice spent much of his time studying the 49ers playbook.
-Playing against the Rams, Rice had six receptions for 157 yards.
-He followed that with a seven reception, 120-yard game against the New Orleans Saints.
-Rice had his second career 200-yard receiving game against the Washington Redskins, having a 12 reception, 204-yard performance.
+Playing against the Los Angeles Rams, Rice had six receptions for 157 yards and a touchdown in a Week 2 loss.
+He followed that with a seven reception, 120-yard game against the New Orleans Saints in a 26–17 victory in Week 3.
+Following a two-touchdown game against the Miami Dolphins in Week 4, Rice had six receptions for 172 yards and three touchdowns in a 35–14 victory over the Indianapolis Colts.
+In Week 10, against the St. Louis Cardinals, he had four receptions for 156 receiving yards and three touchdowns in the 43–17 victory.
+Rice had his second career 200-yard receiving game against the Washington Redskins, having a 12 reception, 204-yard performance in Week 11.
+For his game against Washington, he won NFC Offensive Player of the Week.
+He won NFC Offensive Player of the Month for November.
 Overall, he caught 86 passes for 1,570 yards and 15 touchdowns, both of which led the league, the first of four seasons in which Rice led the NFL in both receiving yards and touchdown receptions.
 He was named to the Pro Bowl and First-team All-Pro teams.
-The 49ers finished the regular season with a 10–5–1 record and made the postseason.
-Rice struggled in the Wild Card Round against the eventual Super Bowl-winning Giants, fumbling what would have been a long touchdown on the game's first drive.
-The 49ers lost 3–49.
+The 49ers finished the regular season with a 10–5–1 record, won the NFC West, and made the postseason.
+Rice struggled in the Divisional Round against the eventual Super Bowl-winning Giants, fumbling what would have been a long touchdown on the game's first drive.
+The 49ers lost 49–3.